Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/owner-guide/index.md

   - Always
   - Only if

 > The form can only be tested once it is enabled.
 The Resource Owner can test the form by using a different login account (use a different browser to avoid login issues).
-Simulate Applicant actions by accessing the relevant restricted data object in the LDaCA Portal and go through each step of the application process.
+Simulate Applicant actions by accessing the relevant restricted data {{< glossary_link display="object" id="object" >}} in the LDaCA Portal and go through each step of the application process.

 <br>